 The History of Western Medicine gives a broad overview of medical history in the Western World, from its foundations with the ancient Greeks through to the end of the 20th century.

-Shrimp plants (Beloperone guttata) are easy-to-keep house plants that will flower all year round if you let them.
-Sometimes they are marketed under the names Drejerella guttata or Justicia brandegeana.
-This practical text describes their history, care requirements and needs; the illustrations show...
+Shrimp plants are easy-to-keep house plants that will flower all year-round.
+They can be marketed under the names Drejerella guttata or Justicia brandegeana.
+This article describes the plant history and care requirements with illustrations to show how and when to prune them.

 Originally from the forests of Brazil, Gloxinias, or florist gloxinias (Sinningia speciosa), are extremely popular summer flowering house plants.
-This practical text describes its history, care requirements and needs; the illustrations show how and when to divide tubers, grow from seed and re-pot.
+This article describes its history, care requirements, and needs.
+The illustrations show how and when to divide tubers, grow from seed, and re-pot.

 A stye, technically a hordeolum, is an infection in the oil or sweat gland in the upper or lower eyelid.
 Styes are usually caused by Staphylococcus bacterium, and they can spread from person to person through direct contact.